What to Wear Beach Wedding Guest 2026: Style Guide

 - Breath mints

-You don't need to buy a brand-new outfit for every wedding.
+You don't need brand-new outfits for every wedding.
 Consider these eco-conscious alternatives:

-Rent Instead of Buy: Services like Rent the Runway offer designer dresses for a fraction of retail prices.
+Rent Instead of Buy: Services like Rent the Runway offer designer dresses for fractions of retail prices.
 Perfect for one-time destination weddings.

 Shop Your Closet: That dress from last summer might work beautifully with new accessories and styling.

-Versatile Pieces: Invest in items you'll wear again—a great linen blazer, quality leather sandals, or a classic midi dress in a neutral tone.
+Versatile Pieces: Invest in items you'll wear again—great linen blazers, quality leather sandals, or classic midi dresses in neutral tones.

 Second-Hand Luxury: Vintage and consignment shops often carry designer beach-appropriate attire at significant discounts.